-It is a fact of life that people grow older every day.
-Many older adults can drive safely well into their 80’s, or even beyond.
+People grow older every day, that is a fact.
+Many older adults can drive safely well into their 80’s, or even after that age.
 However, as more and more Las Vegas drivers mature, they face a whole new set of challenges when it comes to driving.
-With increasing age come changes in physical, mental and sensory abilities that can affect a person’s ability to drive safely.
+With increasing age come changes in physical, mental, and sensory abilities that can affect a person’s ability to drive safely.
 As the best Las Vegas collision center, we care about the safety of all our customers.
 Here are 7 driving safety tips for older drivers to consider so they can stay safe and secure on the road.

 Stay Physically Active for Better Reaction Times

 Driving is a complex, fast-moving activity.
 On average an ordinary driver makes around 20 decisions per mile, with less than half a second to react to changes in the road.
 Increased age brings a greater chance of not being able to react as fast while driving.
 Remaining active is the perfect way to have better reaction times and stay sharper behind the wheel.

 Poor vision and hearing can make it harder to drive safely on the road.
 Get them checked every year, and make sure that corrective lenses and hearing aids, if needed, are current and functioning properly.

 Avoiding the use of your cell phone is one of the most important ways to keep distractions to a minimum.
 However, it is recommended to avoid drinking or eating behind the wheel and keep your focus on the road.
 If you cut distractions, you will be a better driver and will be able to react better when another driver is driving poorly.
 Negligent drivers in Las Vegas account for more than 60% of road accidents.

 Know Your Limitations

 If you have any limitations, don’t ignore them.
 If something makes you uncomfortable while driving, avoid it.
 You can begin making changes in your driving practices by:

 - Staying off highways and avoiding fast-moving traffic